by dreadnode · Agent Tool · ★ 105

 agent-lens is released under the MIT license, making it free to use and modify according to the license terms.

-The top alternatives to agent-lens on Agent Skills Hub include claude-warden, clanker, ai-observer.
+The top alternatives to agent-lens on Agent Skills Hub include claude-warden, ai-observer, mcpcat-typescript-sdk.
 Each offers a different approach to the same problem space — compare them side-by-side by stars, quality score, and community activity.